cjhao727/petAdoption/README.md

 3. create DAO layer.
 Since I do not need to incorporate a database, I am going to intake the fake data.
 4. Start building search service.
 5. By following the TDD, PetSearchServiceTest has been created.
+6. Due to the time, I am not going to commit step by step.